ceribe/advent-of-code/2020/README.md

 # [Advent of Code 2020](https://adventofcode.com/2020)

-This year's project structure is a bit different than other years, because I could not figure out how to change it to the usual one without breaking everything (having a grand total of 30min of Swift experience did not help).
-So "src" directory is replaced with "Sources/2020".
+Swift enforces a project structure so it is a bit different than in other years.
+"src" directory is replaced with "Sources".
 Then instead of the usual "solution.sth" file there is a "main.swift" file.
+Additionaly utils file is in an additional package.

 ## The Hardest One